elanatframework/Elanat/README.md

+## Elanat framework is migrating to .NET Core.
+Soon all the data of this version will be completely deleted and the new version of .NET Core 7 will replace this version.
+The migration of Elanat to .NET Core will be done by using the [https://github.com/elanatframework/Code_behind](Code_behind) infrastructure.

 ![My Banner](elanat_admin_view_section.png)

 Elanat framework is one of the best systems on the web.
 There is also a built-in CMS in Elanat core.
 Elanat uses an internal MVC architecture that is not related to Microsoft ASP.NET MVC.